chenxy99/Scanpaths/COCO_Search18/README.md

         -- ./tv
     -- bbox_annos.npy                               # bounding box annotation for each image (available at COCO)
 ```

-One can follow the instructions in [data/README.md](data/README.md) to create the corresponding data.
-More specifically, we download the preprocessed file or preextracted features from [link](https://drive.google.com/drive/folders/1eCdz62FAVCGogOuNhy87Nmlo5_I0sH2J).
-You need to download as least the following files, unzip them and put them in the `data` folder.

 Training your own network on COCO Search18 dataset
 ------------------